 \section{Related Work}

-With the development of dialogue systems, lots of dialogue datasets have been released.
-These datasets can be roughly divided into specific-domain datasets \cite{DSTC_jason_2013, DBLP:conf/iclr/BordesBW17,Lowe_UbuntuV2_2015} and open-domain datasets \cite{Ritter_TwitterV1_2010,Sordoni_twitterV2_2015,Wu_Douban_2017,Wang_STC_2013,Cornell_Danescu_2011}.
-Specific-domain datasets are usually used to predict the goal of users in task-oriented dialogue systems \cite{DSTC_jason_2013, DBLP:conf/iclr/BordesBW17}.
-Other works collect chat logs from a platform of specific domain \cite{Lowe_UbuntuV2_2015,JD_data_2018}.
-Since topics of the platforms are in the same domain, the complexity of modeling conversations can be lowered.
-Recently, some researchers create open-domain datasets from movie subtitles \cite{Cornell_Danescu_2011, Lison_Open_2018}.
-However, many conversations are monologues or related to the specific movie scene, which are not suitable for dialogue systems.
-Other open-domain datasets are constructed from social media networks such as Twitter\footnote{https://twitter.com/}/Weibo\footnote{https://www.weibo.com/}/Douban\footnote{https://www.douban.com/} \cite{Ritter_TwitterV1_2010, Sordoni_twitterV2_2015, Wang_STC_2013, Shang_Noah_2015, Wu_Douban_2017}.
-But with the development of data-driven neural networks, the scale of data is still one of the bottlenecks of dialogue systems.
+High-quality dialogue systems need large-scale dialogue datasets for training.
+However, it takes a lot of manual labor and time to collect real human conversation data.
+In recent years, scholars use post-comments to simulate human dialogue and have published a series of datasets.
+These datasets can be divided into domain-specific datasets~\cite{DSTC_jason_2013, DBLP:conf/iclr/BordesBW17,Lowe_UbuntuV2_2015} and open-domain datasets~\cite{Ritter_TwitterV1_2010,Sordoni_twitterV2_2015,Wu_Douban_2017,Wang_STC_2013,Cornell_Danescu_2011}. ~\citet{Lowe_UbuntuV2_2015} used Ubuntu Chat Logs to build the Ubuntu dialogue corpus with 930,000 dialogues. ~\citet{JD_data_2018} constructed the JD Customer Service Corpus including 435,005 dialogues based on customer service dialogues from JD.com.
+These domain-specific datasets can be used to build task-oriented dialogue systems~\cite{DSTC_jason_2013, DBLP:conf/iclr/BordesBW17}.

+Open-domain datasets contain conversation data for open topics.
+Due to the characteristics of social media, the text published by users on social networks is close to real human conversation.
+In recent years, researchers have constructed some open-domain datasets from social media, such as Twitter~\cite{Ritter_TwitterV1_2010, Sordoni_twitterV2_2015}, Weibo~\cite{Wang_STC_2013, Shang_Noah_2015}, and Douban~\cite{Wu_Douban_2017}.
+However, we argue that the scopes of these datasets are not enough to train data-driven dialogue systems.

-As discussed in \citet{Personal_turning_VinyalsL15}, it's still difficult for current dialogue systems to pass the Turing test, a major reason is the lack of a coherent personality. \citet{Jiwei_Speaker_2016} first attempts to model persona by utilizing user IDs to learn latent variables representing each user in the Twitter Dataset.
-The Twitter Dataset is similar to Pchatbot.
-But as far as we know, this dataset has not been made public.
-To make chatbots maintain a coherent personality, other classic strategies mainly focus on how to endow dialogue systems with a coherent persona by pre-defined attributes or profiles \cite{Zhang_dog_2018,Samuel_fb_2018,Huang_Chat_2018}.
-These works restrict persona in a collection of attributes or texts, which ignore language behavior and interaction style of a person.
+As discussed by~\citet{Personal_turning_VinyalsL15}, it is still difficult for current dialogue systems to pass the Turing test, a major reason is the lack of a coherent personality.
+In order to train a coherent dialogue system, \citet{Jiwei_Speaker_2016} first attempts to model persona by utilizing user IDs to learn latent variables for representing each user in the Twitter dataset.
+But as far as we know, this dataset has not been made publicly available.
+To make chatbots maintain a coherent personality, other classic strategies mainly focus on how to endow dialogue systems with a coherent persona by pre-defined attributes or profiles~\cite{Zhang_dog_2018,Samuel_fb_2018,Huang_Chat_2018}.
+These works restrict persona in a collection of attributes or texts, which ignore the language behavior and interaction style of a person.